neo4j/kafka-connector-workshop/README.md

 ### Create schema and seed data

-We have prepared some liquibase change sets that introduces required constraints for our graph model, and optionally introduce some seed data.
+We have prepared some Liquibase change sets that initialize the required constraints for our graph model, and optionally introduce some seed data.

 #### Setup